 Pic: Copyright Chris Allen and licensed for reuse under Creative Commons Licence

-Award winning food centre where farming, food production and retailing come together.
+Award winning farm shop where farming, food production and retailing come together.
 It’s part of the Earl of Plymouth’s Oakly Park Estate which extends to approximately 8,000 acres of Shropshire countryside.
 A great selection of local produce – all beef, lamb and Gloucester Old Spot pork comes from the estate, along with a selection of vegetables.
 Located in the village of Bromfield, 2 miles north of Ludlow.

 Pic: Copyright Derek Harper and licensed for reuse under Creative Commons Licence